ahmetsenturk/masters-thesis/content/implementation.typ

     ]
  ),
-  caption: [System prompt for LLM to generate _Student Competency Status_.],
+  caption: [System prompt for LLM to generate _Student Competency Status_.], ) <student-analysis-prompt>
-  supplement: "Prompt",
-) <student-analysis-prompt>

-Since Athena can work with any LMS, we also implemented a fallback to extract competencies from exercise metadata when an explicit mapping is unavailable. @competency-extraction-prompt shows the prompt we used to extract the competencies from the exercise metadata.
+Since Athena should work with any LMS, we also implemented a fallback to extract competencies from exercise metadata when an explicit mapping is unavailable. @competency-extraction-prompt shows the prompt we used to extract the competencies from the exercise metadata.

 #figure(
   box(